 “With an imminent trip to New York coming up, my research on attractions in Manhatten pointed me in the direction of the Hudson Yard development.
 What stood out as part of the first phase was Vessel.
 An absolutely stunning 16 story structure of 154 flights of stairs gives the naked eye the feel of a honeycomb.
 The 2,500 steps might put some people off but I’m looking forward to taking the challenge and to climb this soaring manmade landmark and enjoy the stunning city views it offers”.

-Nic Jones, Group Marketing Manager of FRAME Recruitment
+Nic Jones, Group Marketing Director of FRAME Recruitment

 7. Jumeriah Al Qasr Hotel – Dubai – 2019 - Khuan Chew of KCA International Interior Design